MhmRhm/DotBashHistory/docs/_posts/2024-05-19-eat-git-part-3.md

 # error: <file>: patch does not apply
 ```

 To solve this problem, you need to update your *main* branch.
-Switch back to your
+Switch back to
-feature branch and either merge it with or rebase it onto the *main* branch.
+your feature branch and either merge it with or rebase it onto the *main* branch
+.
 Resolve any conflicts that arise and generate the patch files again.
-Merging and
+Merging
-rebasing will be explained in Part 4.
+and rebasing will be explained in Part 4.

 Patch files can be very handy and come to your rescue in times of need.
 They
 also play a central role in contributing to major open-source projects.
 I